Msameim181/Msameim181/README.md

 > "Let's make it real what is more like dreams."

 #### My Skills are:
- - Python, PyTorch, OpenCV, RestAPI, TensorFlow
+ - Python, PyTorch, OpenCV, RestAPI, FastAPI, TensorFlow
  - Linux, Docker, Git
  - And some Management skills